Posted on 9/15/2025

 Dark graves, whispering voices, disappearing shadows — it's all in store on the Galveston Haunted Cemetery Tour.
 Presented by Ghost City Tours, the 90-minute exploration of Galveston's historic gravestones blends fright and intrigue as you learn about the former residents laid to rest eternally by the beach.
 The tour welcomes all ages, but you will be in a cemetery after dark!

-The Shadows of Revelry Ghost Tour of Galveston is a creepy look at the seedy history of the town.
+The Shadows of Revelry Ghost Tour of Galveston offers a chilling glimpse into the seedy history of the town.
 Geared toward adults, the outing includes tales of Galveston's old Red Light District and other dark and haunted spots.
 You can bring your own alcohol on this one, too.

 Ever dreamed of drinking with the dead?
-The Galveston Haunted Pub Crawl walking tour mixes bar hopping with ghost hunting as you learn about local spots to imbibe with immortal spirits.
+The Galveston Haunted Pub Crawl walking tour combines bar hopping with ghost hunting, offering insights into local spots to imbibe with immortal spirits.
 The 2-hour tour is the perfect group activity for bachelor and bachelorette parties or nights out with friends on a Galveston vacation.

 Ghost Tours of Galveston invites you to "discover the dark side" of the island city on a couple of different haunted jaunts.
 On the Original Ghost Tour on The Strand, you'll hear the haunted history of Galveston, like the tale of the "headless railroad engineer" and the "deceased school marm."